Drug Evaluation Committee 2014-32 Report of Serious Adverse Events in the Absence of the Investigator (Part 2)

 Question

-In such a situation, if a clinical investigator on an overseas business trip can receive a report from a subinvestigator on the occurrence of SAEs and make necessary judgments on causal relationship, severity, etc. based on the contents of the report, the clinical investigator can make a SAE report directly from the place of business trip, or the investigator can make a SAE report from the site of the study, or the investigator can make a SAE report from the site of the study.
-Is it possible for a subinvestigator or a collaborator to prepare an SAE report based on the investigator's instructions and report under the investigator's name after confirmation of the contents by the investigator?
+In such a situation, if a clinical investigator who is traveling abroad can receive a report from a subinvestigator on the occurrence of SAE and make necessary judgments on causal relationship and severity based on the contents of the report, is it possible for the clinical investigator to make a SAE report directly from the site of travel, or is it possible for a subinvestigator or collaborator of the Investigator Site to make a SAE report in the clinical investigator's name after the content of the report has been confirmed by the clinical investigator?
+Is it possible for a subinvestigator or a collaborator to prepare an SAE report based on the investigator's instructions and report it under the investigator's name after the content is confirmed by the investigator?